 The detailed implementation plan (DIP) is a management tool that summarizes, by month, all of the interventions that will be implemented in the coming fiscal year.
 Awardees must ensure that activities planned for the coming time period are appropriately budgeted for.
-Awardees must also reflect interventions that were previously budgeted for the coming time period but were accomplished in a prior year or those that will be delayed beyond the current PREP.
+Awardees must also reflect interventions that were previously budgeted for the coming time period but were accomplished in a prior year, or those that will be delayed beyond the current PREP.
 In addition to regular activity interventions, the DIP must reflect:

-- training of staff, including sub-awardee staff, government counterparts, etc.; - meetings with sub-awardees and monitoring of their interventions; - learning interventions that create intentional opportunities for reflection to inform adjustments to implementation; - other noteworthy meetings such as with government officials, private enterprises; - studies and research; - environmental monitoring and mitigation interventions; - commodity CF; and - reporting deadlines (QWICR, ARR, quarterly reports, next PREP, etc.)
+- Training of staff, including sub-awardee staff, government counterparts, etc.; - Meetings with sub-awardees and monitoring of their interventions; - Learning interventions that create intentional opportunities for reflection to inform adjustments to implementation; - Other noteworthy meetings such as with government officials, private enterprises, etc.; - Studies and research; - Environmental monitoring and mitigation interventions; - Commodity CF; - Ration distributions; - Food-for-assets work; and - Reporting deadlines (ARR, quarterly reports, next PREP, etc.)